Lauren Bailey, Garden Director

 Tallu Schuyler Quinn, Executive Director

 A native of Nashville, Tallu earned a B.F.A in Papermaking and Bookbinding from the Appalachian Center for Craft.
 She received a M.Div. from Union Theological Seminary at Columbia University in New York, where she focused her studies on art, ritual and liberation theology.
 After seminary, Tallu moved to Nicaragua, where she lived and worked with poor farmers on food security projects using methods of agriculture that build communities and protect the land.
-In addition to her work as Executive Director of The Nashville Food Project, Tallu serves as a minister of Woodmont Christian Church.
-She and her husband Robbie have a daughter and a son and live on a small farm in Ashland City.
-In her spare time, Tallu loves to grow, cook and eat food.
+Tallu spends her time outside of work with her husband Robbie, their daughter and son.
+She loves to grow, cook and eat food.

 Mariah Ragland, Volunteer Coordinator